A stateful MCP analyst: enforced agent curriculum and attention management

 Anthropic’s Skills feature is the obvious alternative for some of this.
 We didn’t go that route, for three reasons:

-- Updates are centralised.
-When EDLP context changes or a new structural break happens, I update the MCP server once and not need to distribute a new skill file.
+• Updates are centralised.
+When I add a new table or come across a new common mistake, I update the MCP server once and don’t need to distribute a new skill file.

 Closing